secure-foundations/veri-titan/docs/Issues.md

 [otbn, sw] clarification on the RSA signature verification routine
 ----
-We had a discussion with @gkelly @domrizz0 at some point.
+Following up on a discussion with @gkelly @domrizz0:

-We are wondering what the plan is on the RSA signature verification routine (used for secure boot process). `modexp.s` seems to be a general version that could handle variable key length.
-Is there going to be a version that tailors to the specific key length for the secure boot process?
-If so, how much difference would be expected?
+We are wondering what the plan is for the RSA signature verification routine that will be used for the secure boot process. `modexp.s` seems to be a general verification routine that handle variable key lengths.
+Is there going to be a version tailored to the specific key length used by the secure boot process?
+If so, what differences would be expected?
 Thank you.

 [otbn, sw] assumptions of `barrett384.s`
 ----
-We had a discussion with @felixmiller at some point.
+Following up on a discussion with @felixmiller:

 Using the terms from 14.42 in "Handbook of Applied Cryptography",  `b` is the radix, and `k` is some exponent.
 The book version assumes a general `m`, so the bound for `q3` is `Q ≤ q3 ≤ Q + 2`.
 The book assumes that the radix `b > 3`, so the inequality `(Q - q3) * m + R < 3 * m < b ^ (k + 1)` holds.